marcusramberg/blog/content/post/2015-10-31-lessons-from-building-a-270-racing-quad.markdown

 ## Put the motors on in the wrong order

-In order to create lift, quadcopters need to have two clockwise and and two counterclockwise motors.
-Brushless motors can spin both ways.
+In order to create lift, quad-copters need to have two clockwise and two counterclockwise motors.
+Brush-less motors can spin both ways.
 You just need to switch two of the cables to change the direction.
 Unfortunately the screws holding the propellers are ordered.
 I mixed up these, so the propellers kept unscrewing themselves when I was attempting to take off.
 Spectacular fail.
 I didn't want to remount all the motors, so I changed the flight controller